RicardoTurco/django_tutorial_41_until_part5/README.md

 python manage.py createsuperuser

 g)
+Follow the all instructions in the WORKFLOW item, to add 'polls' and 'choices' in BD

+h)
 Run the appliation:
 python manage.py runserver

-h)
+i)
-Access in your browser 'localhost:8000/polls/'
+Access in your browser 'localhost:8000/polls/' or '127.0.0.1:8000/polls/'
-(it will be necessary to create some polls and choices...)
 ```

 ## WorkFlow: